The material presented here is for educational purposes only, and is not intended to be used as financial, investment, or legal advice.

 Here are some reasons to consider refinancing your home loan to take advantage of low interest rates now.

-Reason #1 — Interest Rates Are Going Up
+Reason #1 — Interest Rates Could Go Up

 Reason #2 — Are You Making More Green These Days?